Making Allergy-Friendly Chocolates

 - Create your own decorative designs, such a petaled flowers in a bouquet.

-No need to refrigerate; like modelling clay, it will hold its shape.
+No need to refrigerate; like modeling clay, it will hold its shape.